gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

 models and predictions might therefore be slightly different than those used for the LCBD calculations, and potentially less reliable.
-Nonetheless, we believe it will be possible to do some kind of time analysis linking beta diversity, climate change, and species distribution modelling, which could return highly informative results for conservation purposes.
+Nonetheless, we believe it will be possible to do some kind of time analysis linking beta diversity, climate change and species distribution modelling, and that it could return highly informative results for conservation purposes.

 ## Preliminary Results